taiki-e/upload-rust-binary-action/README.md

 /README.md
 ```

-You can use the `leading_dir` option to create the leading directory.
+You can use the `leading-dir` option to create the leading directory.

 ```yaml
 - uses: taiki-e/upload-rust-binary-action@v1